Modern slavery and human trafficking statement

 • updated our professional and technical ability tender questions within the procurement sourcing process.
 The questions require a bidder to evidence their compliance with the Modern Slavery Act if they are a relevant commercial organisation as defined by Section 54 of the Modern Slavery Act 2015.
 Any bidder who fails to evidence their compliance with the required legislation shall be excluded from participating further in the tender process

-• any supplier engaged by us to undertake the supply of goods and or services is contracted to do so in line with our following policies: Safeguarding, Equality and diversity code of conducts, Whistleblowing
+• any supplier engaged by us to undertake the supply of goods and or services is contracted to do so in line with our following policies: safeguarding, equality and diversity code of conduct, whistleblowing

 These policies are key to ensuring that staff employed by our supply chain have appropriate channels to report any incidents of slavery and human trafficking.

-We have recently reviewed and updated our contract management processes and guidance with a relaunch in April 23.
+We have reviewed and updated our contract management processes and guidance with a relaunch in April 2023 to overtly include more guidance for employees.

 The objective of the review was to identify approaches that would improve our processes to enable the identification and management of risks in relation to modern slavery and human trafficking.
 Possible ways of doing this could include: